leftfield-geospatial/geedim/README.rst

 search result images will be composited.

 Common command options are also piped between chained commands.
-For example, if the ``config`` command is chained with other commands, the configuration specified with ``config`` will be applied to subsequent commands in the pipeline.
+For example, if the ``config`` command is chained with other commands, the configuration supplied with ``config`` will be applied to subsequent commands in the pipeline.
 Many command combinations are possible.

 .. _examples-1: